Tinkerblix/IOT-smart-attendance-system/README.md

 Web Interface
 Access the web interface to view and manage attendance records.
 Open the Firebase console and configure the necessary security rules to ensure secure access.

-Contributing
-Contributions are welcome!
-Please follow the contribution guidelines.

-License
-This project is licensed under the MIT License.

 Acknowledgments
 Thanks to the open-source community for providing libraries and resources.
 Inspiration from similar projects and implementations.
-Feel free to customize this README according to your project's specific details.# IOT-smart-attendance-system